 2. Tiramisu @ La Lanterna di Vittorio, New York City (west village)

 And speaking of La Lanterna, another favorite item at this restaurant is the Tiramisu.
 I’ve had my fair share of Tiramisu when dining at Italian restaurants, La Lanterna’s version is by far the best version and one of their specialty desserts made in-house.
-This dessert is light and creamy, perfected with just the right amount of coffee liqueur and cocoa powder.
-At other establishments, I’ve found Tiramisu to be either too creamy, or have too much cocoa powder.
+This dessert is light and creamy, perfect with just the right amount of coffee liqueur and cocoa powder.
+At other establishments, I’ve found Tiramisu to be either too creamy or have too much cocoa powder.
 La Lanterna’s version is simply perfect!
-Best dessert of the year.
+The best dessert of the year.

-3. Butter Cake @ Mastro’s Ocean Club, Newport Beach, CA (locations all over, including NYC)
+3. Mastro's Restaurant, Newport Beach, CA (locations all over, including NYC)

 4. Animal Style Grilled Veggie Burger & Fries @ In-n-Out Burger, Orange County, CA

 I visited Southern California many times this year, and each time I went there I indulged in an Animal Style Grilled Veggie Burger.
 I vividly recall the first time I ate an In-n-Out burger this year, it was in March, and after 4 long years.
 The first bite sent me to heaven.
 The combination of sautéed onions, pickles, cheese, and veggies in their “special sauce” is just so incredible.
 And let’s not forget the fries, I get those too on the side with their “special sauce.”
 A one-time meal for me each time I visit SoCal and all under $5.